-The Company's policy on diversity is set out on page 24.
+The Company's policy on diversity is set out on page 26.
 The Board considers diversity, including the balance of skills, knowledge, experience and gender amongst other factors when reviewing its composition and appointing new directors, but does not consider it appropriate to establish targets or quotas in this regard.
-The Board comprises five non-executive directors of whom one is a woman, thereby constituting 20% female representation.
-Summary biographical details of the Directors are set out on page 21.
+During the year to 31 December 2018, the Board comprised five non-executive directors of whom one was female, thereby constituting 20% female representation.
+Summary biographical details of the Directors are set out on page 23.
 The Company has no employees.